 One of the best things to do visiting Florida is to drive from Miami to Key West on a road trip through the entire length of the Florida Keys .
 It’s a fantastic way to experience the casual and Caribbean and Florida lifestyle while visiting the beautiful landscape, cuisine and outdoor lifestyle of these gorgeous Florida islands.
 It’s all about the pit stops and fun experiences along the way: tasting conch fritters, stopping for amazing sunsets or lonely beaches just for you to enjoy.
-Once you start heading out of the busy Miami metropolis on Route 1, you’ll start to relax and unwind quickly even before you get out to your first island in Florida Keys.
+Once you start heading out of the busy Miami metropolis on Route 1, you’ll start to relax and unwind quickly even before you get out to your first island in your Florida Keys road trip.
 Check out the details of this Miami to Key West road trip below or how about this Florida road trip through some cool areas around the state.
 Even a bigger New York road trip to Florida is a great way to explore the entire South to Florida experience.

-A perfect road trip from Miami to Key West
+Why do a road trip from Miami to Key West?

 Exploring Key Largo